LiberTEM/LiberTEM/docs/source/udf.rst

 More about UDFs
 ---------------

-Now would be a good time to :doc:`read about advanced UDF functionality <udf/advanced>` or the :ref:`general section on debugging <debugging udfs>`.
+Now would be a good time to :ref:`read about advanced UDF functionality <advanced udf>` or the :ref:`general section on debugging <debugging udfs>`.

 .. toctree::
    :hidden:

    udf/advanced
-   udf/reference

 .. seealso::

-   :doc:`udf/reference`
+   :ref:`udf reference`
       API documentation for UDFs